MicrosoftDocs/dynamics-365-project-operations/articles/prod-pma/tasks/cancel-product-receipt-with-linked-item.md

 # required metadata

 title: Cancel a purchase order product receipt with linked item requirement
-description: This article explains how to set up standard costs for labor and expenses for a project.
+description: This article explains how to cancel a project purchase order with a connected item requirement
 author: ryansandness
 ms.date: 01/04/2024
 ms.topic: how-to